fpcorso/data-blog/content/2021-12-11-lambda-capstone.md

 ![Add permissions screen with "AmazonSSMRead" entered in search bar and "AmazonSSMReadOnlyAccess" being listed in results.
 This result has its checkbox checked.]({static}/images/aws-iam-add-permissions.png)

-Check the checkbox for the "AmazonSSMReadOnlyAccess" permission and then click "Attach policiy".
+Check the checkbox for the "AmazonSSMReadOnlyAccess" permission and then click "Attach policy."

 Now, go back to the configuration screen for the Lambda function (or refresh it if you kept it open).
-In the resource summary drop down, you should now see the "AWS Systems Manager" listed.
+You should now see the "AWS Systems Manager" listed in the resource summary dropdown.
 If you select it, you should see the actions list "Allow: ssm:Get*" with other permissions.
+We are now ready to add our code.

 ![The resource panel on the permissions page.
 The drop-down has AWS Systems Manager selected.
 In the Actions column, it lists three "allow" permissions including ssm get *.]({static}/images/aws-lambda-resource-summary.png)